asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

----
+!!! tip Asterisk 12+ IAX2 Native Bridging is Gone

-**Tip: Asterisk 12+ IAX2 Native Bridging is Gone** As it turned out, IAX2 native bridging was not much more efficient than a standard core bridge.
+    As it turned out, IAX2 native bridging was not much more efficient than a standard core bridge.
 In an IAX2 native bridge, the media must still be handled a good bit, i.e., placed into internal Asterisk frames.
 As such, when the bridging in Asterisk was converted to the new smart bridging framework, the IAX2 native bridge did not survive the transition.

----
+[//]: # (end-tip)

 #### Local